yachty66/AutoTest/README.md

-# AutoTest🧪
+# PersAI📋

-AutoTest is a test generator leveraging OpenAI's GPT-4 model.
+PersAI📋 is a test generator agent.
 With it, you can create a test that presents users with a set of questions.
 Based on their answers, users are positioned on a spectrum defined by two opposing concepts.
 Following the test creation, a Hugging Face space is automatically generated, allowing you to share and distribute your test.
-It's an innovative way to gauge opinions and positions in a fun, interactive manner! 🎉

 ## 🛠 Getting Started